 Your Minecraft keeps crashing for several reasons, such as having the wrong settings, an outdated graphics card, overclocking, etc. These are the major reasons why you encounter difficulty when connecting the game to the server, and eventually crash.

 Minecraft video games may crash due to server problems.
-Our technical experts provided ways to resolve and fix the Minecraft crashing when joining server error.
+Our technical experts provided ways to resolve and fix the Minecraft crashing when joining server error, which might disable you or your friends from connecting to the Minecraft server.
 You can try by checking your video settings, having an updated graphics card, restarting the computer, among other things.
 Any of these fixes will indeed resolve the Minecraft crashing issue.